PLCnext/CoffeeMachineDemo/README.md

 ### Hardware
 - Computer with Microsoft Windows operating system
 - PLCnext Starter Kit with AXC F 2152 (article no.: 1046568 or 1188165)
-- SD Flash 2GB or 8GB PLCnext Memory (1043501 or 1061701)
+- SD Flash with 8GB PLCnext Memory (1061701)

 ### Software

 The following software must be installed on the PC:
 - WinSCP
-- PuTTY
 - HTML5 capable browser
-- PLCnext Engineer version 2021.9 or later
+- PLCnext Engineer version 2024.0.2 LTS or later
-- PLCnext Control firmware version 2021.0.5 LTS or later
+- PLCnext Control firmware version 2024.0 LTS or later

 ### Installation preparation

 Please prepare your PLCnext Control as follows:
 1. Reset your PLC.
 For this, push the reset button for 3 seconds during the boot process.
-2. Open PLCnext Engineer and create a new project via "File" > "New Project".
-3. Double-click on "Project" on the left side and then open the "Online Controllers" tab.
-Here you can scan the network, integrate the available PLC into your project and set the IP and gateway address to connect to the Internet.
-4. When connecting to the Internet, also make sure that the system time of the PLC is configured correctly for your router.
-This might be UTC or your local time.
-To do this, select "PLCnext" in the project tree and navigate to "Online parameters" > "Real-time clock".
-In the fields you can define date and time.
-Via the buttons in the menu of this window you can write and read the PLC time.
-5. Now create a WinSCP session, then start PuTTY and login as 'admin'.
-6. Create a 'root' user via : <code> sudo passwd root </code>
-7. Change to the 'root' user via: <code> su </code> .
-You will then have to enter the root password you just set.
-8. To clean the SD cart from any existing Docker containers, run: <code> rm -r /media/rfs/rw/var/lib/balena </code>
-9. Download the [balenaEngine app](https://www.plcnextstore.com/eu/app/963) container provided in the PLCnext Store to your computer.
+2. Download the files that are provided here in this repository.
+3. Open the PLCnext Engineer demo project.
+  - If you're working with the Starter Kit with the article no. 1046568, please use: CoffeeMachine_oSK.pcweax
+  - If you have the Starter Kit with the article no. 1188165, please open: CoffeeMachine_nSK.pcweax
+4. Then download the demo project to the AXC F 2152.
-10. To open the Web-based Management enter the following URL in web browser: https://<ip.of.your.plc>/wbm
+5. Then open the Web-based Management (WBM).
+For this, enter the following URL in web browser: https://192.168.1.10/wbm
-11. Install the balenaEngine app by using the Web-based Management option "PLCnext Apps" > "Install App"
+6. Install the Node-RED app, which is available here.
+This app already contains all the libraries required for the demo project.
+To install, go to "PLCnext Apps" > "Install app" in the WBM.
-12. Start the app after installation.
-13. Switch back to WinSCP and transfer "setup.sh" to /opt/plcnext .
-14. Make the shell script executable.
-Therefor enter: <code> chmod +x setup.sh </code> in PuTTY.
-15. Run the installation script: <code> ./setup.sh </code> .
-Because some software has to be downloaded from the Internet, the installation may take some time (approx. 30min).
-You might see some warnings, but these can be ignored.
-However, you should finally see that all software could be installed.
-16. Open your browser and enter the URL: http://<ip.of.your.plc>:1880.
-Node-RED should now be opened.
-17. Here you can import the prepared flow.
+7. Start the app after installation. *Please note:* The start process takes around 15-20 minutes.
+If you can access the WBM page again, the software is almost ready -> see next step.
+8. Restart your PLC, e.g. by switching off and switching on the power supply.
+9. After reboot, Node-RED can be access within a web browser using the URL: http://192.168.1.10:61880
+10. Use the "flow.json" file from this repository and import it to Node-RED.
 To do this, click on the menu button at the top right and select "Import".
-The "flows.json" available in this repository should now be specified here.
 After the import, the flow is available in a new worksheet.
 The first, empty worksheet can be deleted (by double-clicking on the tab and then "Delete").
-18. Open the PLCnext Engineer demo project.
-- If you're working with the Starter Kit with the article no. 1046568, please use: CoffeeMachine_oSK.pcweax
-- If you have the Starter Kit with the article no. 1188165, please open: CoffeeMachine_nSK.pcweax

-19. Here change the IP address of your PLC back to 192.168.1.10.
-20. Then download the demo project to the AXC F 2152.
-21. For security reasons, disconnect your PLC from the Internet.
-Then open the Web-based Management to deactivate the User Authentication.
-22. Then restart the PLC.
-23. Finally, connect to the HMI via web browser.
-The URL is: https://192.168.1.10.
-You should now be able to see the start page.
+11. In the OPC UA client node you will find the configuration for the communication with the server.
+Open this configuration, deactivate the "Use authentication" option, select it again and enter the password of your PLCnext Control.
+Then save your changes.
+12. Deploy your Node-RED flow.
+13. Now you can prepare the Python application.
+For this, install the Python app provided here via WBM.
+14. Create a WinSCP session and change to: /opt/plcnext/appshome/data/60000000001111/src.
+15. Open the Python script "MyScript.py" on your PLCnext Control and copy the Python code from the file provided here to the file on your PLC.
+16. Go to line 16 and enter the password of your PLCnext Control, where "password" is written.
+Then save all changes.
+17. Reboot the PLC.
+After this, the project installation is finished and you can access the visualization in the web browser: https://192.168.1.10.

 ## Project content